paul-hammant/tbd/content/observed-habits/index.md

 CI builds is the reality.

 A developer wanting to update/pull/sync from the shared trunk often, runs the risk of encountering that statistically improbable broken build.
-They don't want to have the commits that broke the trunk, on their workstation if they are developing.
+They do not want to have the commits that broke the trunk, on their workstation if they are developing.
 So what they do is update/pull/sync to the last known good commit, and only go further ahead when the trunk build is officially repaired.
 This way they know they can stay 'green' on their workstation.